3 Reasons Why Salespeople Fail (and How to Help Them Succeed)

 Remember – you’re responsible for the motivation and morale of the entire team.
 Rewarding your inconsistent performers with an extra incentive can be the fastest way to put your other reliable salespeople offside.
 How would you feel if your constant performance was taken for granted, only for a more inconsistent teammate to receive some special treatment?

-Different salespeople respond to different incentives, but your team deserve the same level of reward.
+Different salespeople respond to different incentives, but your team deserves the same level of reward.
 Equality is important.
 Just find the right lever to pull for each individual to have your machine running with reliable consistency.

 2) Figure out exactly where things are going wrong